The bird has a massive horn on its bill!

 - The hornbill is an arboreal bird that nests in the cavities of large trees.
 The only exceptions are two species of African ground hornbills: the Abyssinian ground hornbill and the Southern ground hornbill.
 These species spend most of their time roaming the savanna to consume mice, frogs, snakes, and other meat.
 When alarmed, they seek respite in ground holes or take to the air.

 - Hornbill birds have a very unique kidney structure with two lobes.
 It is suggested that this might help the bird process water in a highly efficient manner.
 Scientists have observed that they obtain nearly all of their water from the heavily fruit-based diet.

 - Hornbill birds consume between 20% and 33% of their body weight in fruit and meat every single day.

 - The rhinoceros hornbill is the national bird of Malaysia.

-The hornbill is a family of birds that goes by the scientific names of Bucerotidae.
+The hornbill is a family of birds that goes by the scientific name of Bucerotidae.
 This is a combination of two Greek words: bous (meaning head of cattle) and keras (meaning horn).
-If you put the two words together, then you get buceros, which means horns like the cattle.
+If you put the two words together, then you get buceros, which means horns like cattle.
 This is a reference to the large horn that adorns the head of many species.

 This bird’s classification is still a matter of debate.
 Some taxonomists classify the ground hornbill in its own separate family of Bucorvidae or within the same family as the arboreal hornbills.
 Another point of dispute is the order to which it belongs.
 Some taxonomists put hornbills and the closely related hoopoes in the order of Coraciiformes with the kingfishers and bee-eaters.
 Other taxonomists place them in a separate order called Bucerotiformes.
 Either way, the facts remain that nearly 60 species are currently recognized.
 Some of the most well-known include the great, the rhinoceros, the Indian grey, and the African red-billed hornbills.
 All 60 types of hornbills can be seen below.